rfulkerson/22fall1400/Lecture_05/README.md

 SyntaxError: invalid syntax
 ```

-This means taht by the time Python got to this point in your code, it was expecting something else.
+This means that by the time Python got to this point in your code, it was expecting something else.
 In this instance, if you look at the line of code listed, you can see that the line is missing a right-hand side to the addition operator (`a +` plus what?

 Sometimes the line listed will be perfectly fine, but if there's a `SyntaxError`, it implies the error is on a previous line.